EddieTheEd/Obsidian-Vault/001_Notes/Water Quality.md

 - Sewage treatment plants
 - Mine sites

-- Widespread pollution of water from usage of land where water is collected (**catchment land use**) is hard to combat
+- Widespread pollution of water (**diffuse pollution**) from usage of land where water is collected (**catchment land use**) is hard to combat
 	- This is currently the biggest water pollution problem today
 - **Examples of catchment land use** are for agricultural and urban land use.

+## Point Source Vs Diffuse Pollution:
+Point source: Pollution that is discharged from a single source (e.g. a discharge pipe).
+Diffuse: The release of pollution from multiple sources that individually may not affect water quality.

 **Examples of pollution from catchment land use**
 - Salt